Rejithadas/Marketing_DataAnalysis-Excel/README.md

 Codex, a German beverage company, recently launched its energy drink in 10 major cities across India.
 To gain valuable insights into the Indian market, they conducted a survey among 10,000 respondents.
 The findings from the survey provide essential information for the Marketing team to enhance brand awareness, refine product development, and create effective marketing strategies.

-### Demographics:
+### Demographic Insights:
-The majority of respondents (55.20%) belong to the age group 19-30, and male consumers (60.38%) show the highest preference for energy drinks.
-The most common consumption frequency among young adults (19-30) is "2-3 times a week," while typical reasons for consuming energy drinks include sports/exercise and studying/working late.

-### Brand Perception and Product Experience:
+* Male consumers show the highest preference for energy drinks, accounting for 60.38% of the total respondents.
+Female consumers follow with around 34.55%, and non-binary individuals make up about 5.07%.
+The age group 19-30 has the highest preference for energy drinks, constituting 55.20% of the total respondents.
+The 31-45 age group follows with 23.76%, indicating a significant market opportunity among middle-aged adults.
+#### Frequency of Consumption:
+* Among respondents aged 19-30, "2-3 times a week" is the most preferred consumption frequency for energy drinks, with 19.17% of respondents indicating this preference.
+Surprisingly, the 15-18 age group also exhibits a similar preference, accounting for 5.39% of respondents.

+Reasons for Preference:
+The primary reasons for preferring energy drinks among young adults (19-30) are increased energy and focus, followed by combating fatigue.
+This indicates a motivation for alertness and productivity.
+The most common typical reasons for consuming energy drinks among young adults (19-30) are sports/exercise and studying/working late, aligning with their active lifestyle and the need for enhanced performance during physical activities and academic commitments.
+Consumer Preferences:

+Caffeine and vitamins are the most expected ingredients in energy drinks, with 38.96% and 25.34% of respondents expressing a preference for them, respectively.
+Compact and portable cans are the preferred packaging option, with 39.84% of respondents indicating a preference for convenience and easy consumption.
+Innovative bottle design is also highly preferred, with 30.47% expressing a liking for visually appealing and unique packaging.
+Competition Analysis:

+Cola-Coka and Bepsi are the most preferred energy drink brands among the respondents, with 25.38% and 21.12% of respondents currently consuming them, respectively.
+Brand reputation, taste/flavor preference, and availability are influential factors in brand preference, as indicated by the respondents' preferences.
+Marketing Analysis:

+Online ads are the most effective marketing channel, reaching 40.20% of the respondents, followed by TV commercials (26.88%) and outdoor billboards (12.26%).
+Online ads are particularly effective for reaching the 19-30 age group, while TV commercials remain relevant for both young adults and the 31-45 age group.
+Brand Analysis:

-Around 47% of respondents have heard of and tried the Codex brand, with an overall taste, flavor, and experience rating of 3.28.
-However, brand perception remains neutral for 59% of consumers, while 24% have a positive perception, and 17% have a negative perception.
+Approximately 47% of the respondents have heard and tried Codex's energy drink, with an average taste, flavor, and overall experience rating of 3.28.

-### Marketing Channels and Packaging:
-The most effective marketing channels to reach customers are online ads (40.20%) and TV commercials (26.88%).
-Codex should consider introducing limited edition packaging to create exclusivity and attract customers.
+The brand perception shows that around 59% of consumers have a neutral perception, 24% have a positive perception, and 17% have a negative perception.

-### Competitor Analysis:
+City Analysis:
-Among the current energy drink brands, Cola-Coka (25.38%), Bepsi (21.12%), and Gangster (18.54%) have the highest market share.
-The primary reasons for choosing these brands over Codex are brand reputation, taste/flavor preference, and availability.

-### Product Development and Health Concerns:
-To cater to health-conscious consumers, Codex should focus on taste and flavor enhancement using natural or organic ingredients like vitamins and caffeine, which are highly expected by consumers.
+Bangalore, Hyderabad, and Mumbai are key cities where Codex energy drink has a strong presence or significant potential.
+Jaipur and Lucknow have lower preference percentages, suggesting an opportunity to focus on targeted marketing efforts and understand the factors contributing to the lower preference.

-### Purchase Behavior:
+Purchase Analysis:

-Supermarkets (44.94%) are the most preferred location for purchasing energy drinks, followed by online retailers (25.50%) and gyms/fitness centers (14.64%).
+Supermarkets are the most preferred location for purchasing energy drinks, accounting for 44.94% of respondents, followed by online retailers (25.50%) and gyms and fitness centers (14.64%).
+Product Development:

+Brand reputation, taste/flavor enhancement, and product availability should be key focus areas for Codex to compete more effectively with other popular brands.
+Incorporating natural or organic ingredients, exploring limited edition packaging, and incorporating vitamins and caffeine into the product can attract health-conscious consumers and enhance the overall product offering.